 But… it’d have been too easy to travel directly there, especially that I had over a week to spend.
 I figured the best would be to go via Ukraine, especially that there’re lots of direct buses there.
 I found the most perfect one – to Kamianets Podilskyi, departing from Warsaw on Friday at 5pm, right after I finish work.
 And so decision was made, Kamianets Podilskyi was my first stop on this trip!

-I’ve been to Ukraine few times before but only to Kiev and Lviv.
+I’ve been to Ukraine few times before but only to Kyiv and Lviv.
 And as much as I loved both I wanted to see other places too.
 Ukraine really is one of the most interesting, misunderstood and underrated countries in Europe and it’s heartbreaking to see what’s happening there.

 When I shared my plans with friends and family the majority of people thought I’m crazy and stupid, more than ever, going right into the war zone.
 Well, true, there’s a war in Ukraine but only in the east part of this huge country.
 The rest is really safe to visit and even if there might be some tensions tourists are really fine there, welcomed more than ever.